 Costs Go Down

-When it comes to billing, cloud-based services use the same economic model as data centres – users are charged on a pay-per-use basis.
-Another benefit is that businesses can reduce their hardware costs by preventing hardware expansion and reduce their maintenance burdens by practically eliminating the costs
+When it comes to billing, cloud-based services use the same economic model as data centres - users are charged on a pay-per-use basis.
+Another benefit is that businesses can reduce their hardware costs by preventing hardware expansion and reduce their maintenance burdens by practically eliminating the costs associated with personnel, licenses, and hardware replacements.

 In taking a step back, and evaluating just some of the advantages that cloud-based data warehouses have to offer, it's easy to see how beneficial the switch can be.
 Don't let intimidation or the unknown stop your company from advancing, get in touch with the experts at VEXXHOST today and let us help you determine the best strategy and solution for your business!